avrebarra/avrebarra.github.io/_posts/2021-12-23-simple-trick-to-know-if-your-code-is-readable.md

 tags: [golang, tech, readability]
 ---

-_"When it was coded, only me and god knows what it meant.
-After two weeks, now only god knows." - all of us at some point in our career_
+_"When it was coded, only me and god knows what it means.
+After two weeks, now only god knows." - probably all of us at some point in our career_

 I value readability in code so much when working.
 I think we should all.
 It's not only about ourselves, its about making everyone's works, collaboration, communication, handovers, maintenances, easier.
 We need to stop thinking that god-only-know mode when reading a new system is normal.
 Readable source codes are the best source codes.